-These are the Signs Your Water Heater is about to Fail
+Five Signs Your Water Heater is About to Fail

 Unexpected splashes of cold water are sure to wake you up in the morning, however, they might not be the best way to start your day.
 The average life expectancy of a tank water heater is about eight to 15 years.
 After 10 years, its operating efficiency dramatically reduces, making the appliance more likely to break down.
 Rather than wait for a catastrophe, you can recognize the signs of a water heater’s last days and avoid the potential damage and disruption.

-- Strange noises: Over time, sediment builds up in the tank.
-As the sediments heat and reheat, they harden, making the water heater noisy and less efficient.
-The longer the sediments sit in the tank, the more wear they’ll cause as the particles can cause the metal to become brittle and develop small holes and cracks.
-If you hear a rumbling or strange noise from the tank, inspect for small leaks.
+Over time, sediment builds up in the tank.
+As the sediment heats and reheats, it hardens, making the water heater noisy and less efficient.
+The longer sediment sits in a heat tank, the more wear it can cause as the particles cause the metal to become brittle.This can cause small holes and cracks to develop.
+If you hear a rumbling or strange noise from your water heater tank, inspect it for small leaks.

-- Rust-colored water: If notice a rusty discoloration when running hot water, it may indicate corrosion inside the water heater, which may begin to leak.
-However, you might also find rust colored water if your home is equipped with galvanized pipes.
+If you notice a rusty discoloration when running hot water, it may indicate corrosion inside the water heater.
+However, you might also find rust-colored water if your home is equipped with galvanized pipes.
 To determine if the water heater is corroded or if the problem is with the pipes, drain about 10 gallons of hot water into multiple five-gallon buckets.
-If the water still looks rusty when you fill the third bucket, it’s time to look for a new appliance.
+If the water still looks rusty when you fill the third bucket, it’s time to look for a new water heater.

 The most common residential water heaters use insulated storage tanks that hold warm water until you need it.
 Manufacturers classify the tanks by the number of gallons of water they hold, as well as the heater’s recovery rate, which indicates the number of gallons of water it heats in an hour.

-Larger water heaters have tanks that are between 50 and 76 inches tall, which are best stored in basements or garages.
-If height is an issue, short, or lowboy, models offer holding capacities of up to 50 gallon in shorter, wider tanks that are up to 49 inches tall.
+Larger water heaters have tanks that are between 50 and 76 inches tall and are best stored in basements or garages.
+If the height is an issue, short, or lowboy, models offer holding capacities of up to 50 gallons in shorter, wider tanks that are up to 49 inches tall.

-Regular maintenance including flushing the water heater will help extend the life of your appliance.
+Regular maintenance including flushing the water heater will help extend the life of your water heater appliance.
 If your heater is past its prime, AAA Heating and Cooling offers a variety of traditional models and tankless water heaters that will accommodate your hot water needs, while reducing energy costs.
-Schedule a free consultation to learn which model best suit your needs.
+Schedule a free consultation to find a model that best suits your needs.